cheelim1/go-temporal-sre/CONTRIBUTING.md

 - Supports custom activities and workflows
 - Handles common concerns like logging and metrics

-### Shared Utilities
-Common utilities are located in `internal/common/`:
-- Logging utilities
-- Metrics collection
-- Common helper functions

 ### Feature Implementation
 Feature-specific code is organized in `internal/features/`:
 - Each feature is self-contained
 - Can be easily added or removed
 - Shares common utilities and worker

-### Demos
+### Demo Applications
-Demo applications are organized in `demos/`:
+Demo applications are organized in both `cmd/demos/` and `internal/demos/`:
+- `cmd/demos/`: Contains the main entry points for each demo
+- `internal/demos/`: Contains the implementation details for each demo
-- Each demo is self-contained
-- Uses shared worker and utilities
+- Each demo is self-contained and uses shared worker and utilities
 - Includes documentation and examples

 ## Adding New Features